Vice President, Advocacy and Strategic Initiatives

 Office Phone:(202) 898-1604

 Cara Morris is the Vice President of Advocacy and Strategic Initiatives.
 As Vice President, Mrs. Morris serves in a dual capacity for both the National Urban League’s Washington, D.C. and New York headquarters.
-Mrs. Morris serves as a liaison between the Urban League’s affiliate movement and advocacy partners focused on advancing the National Urban League’s Empowerment Goals in areas of Education, Health, Housing and Jobs.
+Mrs. Morris serves as a liaison between the Urban League’s affiliate movement and advocacy partners focused on advancing the National Urban League’s goal of economic empowerment for urban America.

 Additionally Cara leads the Urban League Movement’s grass-tops and grassroots advocacy efforts through the Congressional Advocacy Program of which she assisted with creating and helped to implement.
 Cara concurrently also established and directs the strategic long-term goals, policies and procedures for Urban League’s online presence under the direction of the SVP for Strategy, Innovation and Technology.